 An introduction to the field of child welfare, including programs, policies, problems and services.
-The casework principles and techniques for working with needy, neglected, abused or delinquent children are emphasized.

-450. Field Placement I (10).
-Pr., SY 351 and permission of instructor.
+The casework principles and techniques for working with needy, neglected, abused or delinquent children are emphasized. - 423.
+Sociology of Deviant Behavior (5).
+Pr., SY 201 and Junior or Senior standing.
+An analysis of various types of norm violations such as drug abuse, suicide and mental illness.
+(This course may be taught concurrently with SY 623.) - 430.
+Minority Groups (5).
+Pr., Junior or Senior standing.